luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 input = BAM files.

 First I required that the gene where the event is occurring is expressed.

-Then I required that this event exhibit a change (again over time) of at least 10%.
-Finally I inspected visually all selected IR events occurring at NPC stage in VCP mutant and at pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.
+Then I required that this event exhibits a change over time of at least 10%.

+Finally I inspected visually all selected IR events occurring at Day 7 NPC stage in VCP mutant and at Day 14 pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.

 In order to then get a simple value of IR across diverse data-sets I then wrote the custom code that computed the ration between coverage of the intron versus average coverage of the neighbouring exons.
 I am going to send you the codes of interest but I would suggest that we skype to make sure everything is clear for you.